 Two points are worth noting as to "Step One" of Chevron.
 First, judges "owe the agency no deference on the existence of ambiguity."
 Am.
 Bar Ass'n v.
 FTC, 430 F.3d 457, 468 (D.C.
 Cir.
 2005) ("ABA").
 Rather, the court must determine de novo whether the statute is ambiguous.
 Second, the inquiry into ambiguity is intended to identify whether Congress intended an "implicit delegation of authority to the agency."
 Sea-Land Serv., Inc. v.
-Dep't of Transp., 137 F.3d 640,
+Dep't of Transp., 137 F.3d 640, 645 (D.C.

-645 (D.C.
 Cir.
 1998).
 Thus, "ambiguity is not enough per se to warrant deference to the agency's interpretation.
 The ambiguity must be such as to make it appear that Congress either explicitly or implicitly delegated authority to cure that ambiguity."
 ABA, 430 F.3d at 469.

 Here, the Government must therefore convince this Court, de novo, that "Exchange established by the State" is ambiguous as to whether it includes an Exchange established by HHS; and that, through that ambiguity, Congress was implicitly directing the IRS to exercise its discretion as to whether to make subsidies available in federal Exchanges.
 Neither is plausible.
+Even the Congressional Research Service has acknowledged that "a strictly textual analysis of the plain meaning of the provision would likely lead to the conclusion that the IRS's authority to issue the premium tax credits is limited only to situations in which the taxpayer is enrolled in a state-established exchange.
+Therefore, an IRS interpretation that extended tax credits to those enrolled in federally facilitated exchanges would be contrary to clear congressional intent, receive no Chevron deference, and likely be deemed invalid."
+Cong.
+Res.
+Serv., Legal Analysis of Availability of Premium Tax Credits in State and Federally Created Exchanges Pursuant to the Affordable Care Act at 8 (Jul.
+23, 2012).

 At best, the Government has constructed a highly attenuated "legal fiction" and imposed it onto the ACA's contrary text.
 Such efforts cannot create any ambiguity, and surely not the sort of open-ended ambiguity that suggests a congressional intent to delegate to an agency.